l30nard0/mif/doc/readme.txt

     refresh those timeouts.
 When timeouts expire related PvDs can be removed (this feature is planned but not implemented yet).
-    Another indirect mechanism (included in prototype) is to check for router state with simple ICMP message (ping).
+    Another indirect mechanism (included in prototype) is to check for router state with simple ICMP message ("ping").
 When router doesn't respond, all PvDs that originate from that router are removed.

 Since "PvD down" event will be detected by application, more focus should be set